Fishing In Sanford Fl

 Sanford is strategically located between the buzz of Orlando and the allures of coastal beach lands like Daytona Beach.
-On the shores of Lake Monroe, this city has treats of its own to offer visitors, many of whom come here for fishing.
+On the shores of Lake Monroe, this city has treated of its own to offer visitors, many of whom come here for fishing.
 Besides the fish, spots like Wekiva Island offer paddle boarding, canoeing, swimming, and kayaking in warm waters.

-Take the family on a wildlife experience in the Central Florida Zoo in Sanford.
+Take the family on a wildlife experience at the Central Florida Zoo in Sanford.
 Kids and adults have the Zoom Air Adventure Park with zip lining, a splash pool, and a vintage train ride.
 Other than animal education programs, you can witness giraffes and rhinos being fed.
 Nearby, Lake Jesup offers airboat rides where kids can learn about the environment.